Patricio Gómez Barroche

-Patricio David Gomez Barroche (born 20 March 1981 in Buenos Aires, Argentina) is an Argentine footballer.
-He currently plays for the Mexican club Celaya of the Liga de Ascenso.
+Patricio David Gomez Barroche (born 20 March 1981) is a retired Argentine footballer.
+He last played for the Mexican club Celaya of the Liga de Ascenso.
+He was born in Buenos Aires.

 Career in Argentina

 "El Pato" began his career in the Argentine Second Division playing for Defensores de Belgrano in 2001.
 After a strong presents, He then moved on to play with Club Atlético Platense in 2003.
 In 2004, he moved on to play with Club Atlético Almirante Brown.

 Career in El Salvador

 He arrived to El Salvador in 2005 to play with C.D.
 Vista Hermosa.
 He struggled in his first season with the club and was benched for a while.
 The very next season, he made his presence known in the country after scoring 13 goals in the Apertura 2006 Tournament.
 He moved on to play with C.D.
 Luis Ángel Firpo in 2007 becoming one of the biggest changes in the country and becoming champion in his first season with C.D.
 Luis Ángel Firpo.
 On July 22, 2010, Barroche signed a one-year contract with Águila.